AsBuiltReport/AsBuiltReport.VMware.vSphere/README.md

 # VMware vSphere As Built Report

+VMware vSphere As Built Report is a PowerShell module which works in conjunction with [AsBuiltReport.Core](https://github.com/AsBuiltReport/AsBuiltReport.Core).

+[AsBuiltReport](https://github.com/AsBuiltReport/AsBuiltReport) is an open-sourced community project which utilises PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.

+The VMware vSphere As Built Report module is used to generate as built documentation for VMware vSphere / vCenter Server environments.

+Please refer to the [VMware ESXi AsBuiltReport](https://github.com/AsBuiltReport/AsBuiltReport.VMware.ESXi) for reporting of standalone VMware ESXi servers.

+Please refer to the AsBuiltReport [website](https://www.asbuiltreport.com) for more detailed information about this project.

 ## :books: Sample Reports
 ### Sample Report 1 - Default Style
 Sample vSphere As Built report with health checks, using default report style.